phillipjad/project_ghost_shield/poc_code/multicast_client/README.md

 		-  Install using `pip install pipx`
 	- uv
 		- Install using `pipx install uv`

+	Run 'pipx ensurepath'

+do this in git bash:
-- Setting up uv environment (do this in git bash)
+- Setting up uv environment (run this in PROJECT_GHOST_SHIELD -> poc_code -> multicast_client)
 	- After installing uv run `uv venv --python 3.11`
 	- Run `source .venv/Scripts/activate`
 	- Your uv venv should now be setup as indicated by the environment name surrounded by parentheses in your terminal![[Pasted image 20250124145031.png]]